Binaural beats may sound like a creation from Dr. Dre, but it’s actually a technology that has amazing benefits for your brain.

 - It’s best to use headphones for maximum effect.
 Why?
 Because for the binaural beats to work effectively, there need to be two tones — one for each ear — of different frequencies.
 Without headphones, there’s a high chance your ears will pick up both frequencies and the auditory illusion will be gone.

 Above all, be patient.
 Training and developing your brain takes time.

-Binaural beats help you meditate.
-From there, you can work on self-discovery or any other objective – or, simply ‘be’ and enjoy the meditative experience with no agenda.
+From there, you can work on honing in on your intuition, self-discovery, or simply ‘be’ and enjoy the meditative experience with no agenda.